2019 Houston Texans season: Week 6: at Kansas City Chiefs

 This was assistant head coach Romeo Crennel's first visit to Kansas City in 7 years, where he served as their interim head coach for the final 3 Weeks of the 2011 season, most notably ending the Green Bay Packers' hopes of a perfect season that year, and was the Chiefs' head coach during the 2012 season.
+With the win, the Texans improved to 4-2.